 New Swedish contract for Data Respons

-Data Respons has signed a contract totaling SEK 29 million (EUR 3.1 million) with a Swedish customer in the industrial sector.
+Data Respons has signed a contract with a growing customer in Sweden.
+The contract value is SEK 8 million (roughly EUR 861'745) in total and will be delivered during the year.

-The contract comprises advanced computer solutions embedded in the customers' industrial products.
-The deliveries will be carried out over the next two years.
+The contract includes delivery of advanced communications solutions that are embedded into the customer's end products.

-“We have a long-term and increasing relationship with this customer, and the contract confirms the positive trend we experience in the Swedish market, says Kenneth Ragnvaldsen”, CEO of Data Respons ASA.
+"Our client is well positioned in the advanced part of the telecommunications market in Sweden.
+This is an interesting and increasing market for Data Respons and we see great opportunities with this customer going forward," says CEO Kenneth Ragnvaldsen.

 Lockheed selects Harris to deliver F-35's next-gen processor Lockheed Martin has selected Harris Corporation to develop and deliver the next generation...